 I love visiting Lake Louise in June because it’s summer, the weather is terrific, the water is Kool-Aid blue, and the crowds aren’t at their peak…yet.

 It’s possible to rent a canoe now and hit up the water.
-Lake Moraine Road should be open by now, and a fun thing to do while visiting Lake Louise is head up to Moraine Lake.
+Moraine Lake Road will be open by now, and a fun thing to do while visiting Lake Louise is head up to Moraine Lake.

 Lake Louise Weather in July

 July is, without a doubt the best time to visit Lake Louise.
 It is a beautiful summer month in Banff.
 Rainfall is low, and if you’re lucky, your vacation will be filled with sunshine and long days.
-The snow is melting, and the average temperature is 24°C, but you will still need a jacket at night, especially if you are doing mountain hikes.
+The snow is melting up high, and the average temperature is 24°C, but you will still need a jacket at night, especially if you are doing mountain hikes.

 However, July means crowds and lots of them.
 One of the first places these crowds head is Lake Louise, so you can expect to have lots of people surrounding you when you visit.
 To avoid the crowds, aim to visit Lake Louise at sunrise or in the evening.
-Midday is the worst time to visit Lake Louise, and you will have a very tough time parking (more on that later).
+Midday is the worst time to visit Lake Louise, and you will have a very tough time parking at the Lake Louise Lakeshore (more on that later).